 Organizations are generating more data—and more kinds of data—every day.
-Managing an email archiving system in a way that is compliant, cost effective and efficient has never been more complicated.
+Managing it in a way that is compliant, cost effective and efficient has never been more complicated.

-To get the most of their email archiving investments, organizations should look for these features as part of email archiving best practices:
+To get the most of their email archiving investments, organizations should look for these email archiving best practices and features:

 Good performance and user experience